davidgasquez/handbook/Quotes.md

 A quote is a distilled piece of knowledge.
 These are some of my favorites.

 - Success is doing what you want to do, when you want, where you want, with whom you want, as much as you want.
 Anthony Robbins.
 - The good thing about [science](https://youtu.be/3MRHcYtZjFY) is that it's true whether or not you believe in it.
-Neil deGrasse Tyson.
+Neil deGrasse Tyson. ^d54898
-  - Note: Science itself isn't "true".
-It's a constantly refining process used to uncover truths based in material reality and that process is still full of mistakes.
-Do not treat science as a dogma, but rather as a refining process to uncover truths about reality.
-  - [Science is not clearly visible, like a comet bearing down on you](https://astralcodexten.substack.com/p/movie-review-dont-look-up).
-Science is like the Gnostic God.
-It exists, somewhere out there, perfect in itself.
-It is pure and right and beautiful.
-If you could hear it, it would certainly speak Truth.
-Yet here we are, in the stupid material universe, seeing through a glass darkly.
-Good sometimes looks like evil, evil often looks like good, and there’s some jerk with the head of a lion and the body of a snake psyching us out at every turn.
 - Don't raise your voice, improve your argument.
 Desmond Tutu. ^448662
 - Desire is a contract you make with yourself to be unhappy until you get what you want.
 Naval Ravikant.
 - To effectively communicate, we must realize that we are all different in the way we perceive the world and use this understanding as a guide to our communication with others — Tony Robbins ^a6f960